What to expect on your first visit...

 Next, the presider (usually the priest) interprets the readings appointed for the day in a homily.

 The congregation then usually recites the Nicene Creed, written in the fourth century, which outlines the church's statement of our belief in the triune God: Father, Son, and Holy Spirit.
+Even though we recite the Creed, there is no assent to any creed that is required.
+We acknowledge that there are various ways of understanding and interpreting the traditional ‘words’ of the Christian faith, and we encourage people to think for themselves and engage in study, prayer, and discernment.

 Next, the congregation prays together--called the Prayers of the People.
 These prayers change from week to week, and offer prayers for the church, the world, those in need, the sick, and we thank God for all the good things in our lives.
 The presider (priest, bishop, or lay minister) concludes with a prayer that gathers the petitions into a communal offering of intercession.